-We then have shown that a previously presented approach can be directly applied here to generate function f with strongly connected $\Gamma{\mathcal{P}}(f)$.
-The iterated map inside the generator is built by first removing from a N-cube an Hamiltonian path and next adding a self loop to each vertex.
-The PRNG can thus be seen as a random walks of length in P into N this new cube.
-We furthermore have exhibit a bound on the number of iterations that are sufficient to obtain a uniform distribution of the output.
+path and next by adding a self loop to each vertex.
+The PRNG can thus be seen as a random walk of length in P into this new N-cube.
+We furthermore have exhibited a bound on the number of iterations that is sufficient to obtain a uniform distribution of the output.
 Finally, experiments through the NIST battery have shown that the statistical properties are almost established for N = 4, 5, 6, 7, 8.